 Manarola, Cinque Terre Village No 2.

-The second Cinque Terre village, Manarola, is much like Riomaggiore but still has its own character.
-Manarola too has a winding main street leading from the harbor to the church on the hill and it also has side streets with lots of steep stairs.
+The second Cinque Terre village, Manarola, is a bit like Riomaggiore but yet clearly has its own character.
+Manarola, too, has a winding main street from the harbor to the church on the hill, and it also has side streets with lots of steep stairs.

-You are free to walk on the vineyards since there are many public trails.
-Vineyard trails provide great views to the village and the sea.
+You are free to walk on the vineyards along the many public trails.
+Vineyard trails are nice to walk along, they provide great views to the village on the oppposite side, and to the sea.

 Hiking Cinque Terre Trails: Manarola to Corniglia

-Most of the time the track was very narrow and therefore we had to walk slowly.
-Some more views of track and the rocky coastline:
+Most of the time the trail was very narrow which gave us another reason to walk slowly.

-So this is our destination Corniglia, far below us and we still need to walk a bit.
+So this is our destination Corniglia, still far below us so we still need to walk a bit.
 But I never mind long walks when the views are like this.

 Corniglia, Cinque Terre Village No 3.

-After the lunch we still had to walk a little bit since there where 380 steps down to the station where we could get a train back to Manarola where we stayed.
+After the lunch there where 380 steps down to the train station where we got a train back to Manarola.

 Hiking Cinque Terre Trails: Corniglia to Vernazza

-From Corniglia the walking track continues to the next village Vernazza.
-That is a 4 kilometers walk through olive groves.
-It takes an hour or maybe two if you stop a lot.
-You need to climb a bit and get magnific sea views after the climb.
+From Corniglia the walking trail continues to the next village Vernazza.
+That is a pleasant 4 kilometer walk, mainly through olive groves.
+It takes an hour or maybe two, depending on how much you stop.

 Vernazza, Cinque Terre Village No 4.